Texas Tech University

 • Other staff positions may be considered for sponsorship only in very exceptional cases.
 Such cases, however, are expected to be rare and will require additional justification and approval.

 b.
-Departments may request sponsorship for non-tenure teaching, research, and staff positions after the foreign national has been employed full-time at TTU for 1 year.
-If the foreign national does not have valid work authorization to immediately begin employment or the foreign national cannot acquire continued work authorization, then the department may request sponsorship earlier.
+An office/department may request sponsorship for non-tenure-acquiring teaching, research, and staff positions after the international employee has been employed full-time at TTU a minimum of one (1) year unless exigent circumstances exist.
+If the international employee does not have valid work authorization to immediately begin employment or the international employee cannot acquire continued work authorization, then the office/department may request sponsorship earlier.

 c.
-Foreign National Employees with Employment Authorization Document (EAD) card do not require TTU sponsorship but may require sponsorship to allow for continued employment after the EAD card expires.
-In such cases, TTU IA should be contacted six months before the EAD card expires.
+International employees with Employment Authorization Document (EAD) card do not require TTU sponsorship but may require sponsorship to allow for continued employment after the EAD card expires.
+In such cases, an office/department seeking to employ an international employee must contact TTU International Affairs (TTU IA) six months before the EAD card expires.

 3. Procedures

 a.
-Texas Tech departments and employing units should initiate a request to TTU International Affairs (TTU IA) to authorize the TTU IA to act on behalf of the university in pursuing H-1B status.
-A department request form is then forwarded to the dean or other appropriate administrator for approval.
-The form should then be filed with the TTU IA.
+Texas Tech departments and employing units must initiate a request to TTU IA to authorize TTU IA to act on behalf of the university in pursuing H-1B status.
+A department request form must be forwarded to the dean or other appropriate administrator for approval.
+The form must then be filed with TTU IA.
 More information is available on the TTU IA website.

-b.
-TTU IA will complete Export Control screening for the foreign national.

-c.
-TTU IA will obtain a prevailing wage determination from an appropriate source.

 d.
-TTU IA will request “actual wage” determinations from the employing department.
+TTU IA must complete Export Control screening for the foreign national.

 e.
-TTU IA will prepare and submit the Labor Condition Application (ETA 9035) to the DOL.
-TTU IA will maintain required public documentation of labor condition applications and supporting wage surveys.
-Notification of the filing of a Labor Condition Application (LCA) will be posted in the employing department and Human Resources.
+TTU IA must obtain a prevailing wage determination from an appropriate source.

 f.
-TTU IA will prepare and submit form I-129, Petition for a Nonimmigrant Worker, to the USCIS.
+TTU IA must request “actual wage” determinations from the employing department.

 g.
-The employing department is responsible for paying the required wage to the H-1B employee at all times during the LCA validity period.
+TTU IA must prepare and submit the Labor Condition Application (ETA 9035) to the DOL.
+TTU IA must maintain required public documentation of labor condition applications and supporting wage surveys.
+Notification of the filing of a Labor Condition Application (LCA) will be posted in the employing department and Human Resources.

 h.
-The employing department must notify TTU IA when an H-1B employee leaves employment, and will be responsible for return transportation abroad for the H-1B employee if dismissed from employment by the employer before the end of the period of authorized employment.
+TTU IA must prepare and submit form I-129, Petition for a Nonimmigrant Worker, to the USCIS.

 i.
+The employing office/department is responsible for paying the required wage to the H-1B employee at all times during the LCA validity period.

+j.
+The employing department must notify TTU IA when an H-1B employee leaves employment and is responsible for return transportation abroad for the H-1B employee if dismissed from employment by the employer before the end of the period of authorized employment.

-The employing department is responsible for payment of required immigration form application fees.
-The fee that is paid to the U.S. government agency to expedite an application can be paid by either the employing department or the nonimmigrant worker, dependent upon the circumstances of the individual case and the preference of the department.
+k.
+The employing office/department is responsible for payment of required immigration form application fees.
+The fee that is paid to the U.S. government agency to expedite an application can be paid by either the employing office/department or the nonimmigrant worker, dependent upon the circumstances of the individual case and the preference of the department.

 4. Notice